isaac-lal/contributions/README.md

-no1 cares about ur contributions dood
+no1 cares about ur contributions 4head